Austin Holiday Events 2020

 Austin Holiday Events 2020 Style: In-Person and Virtual

 There is no shortage of Austin Holiday Events.
 This time of the year is always a favorite because Austin really loves a good celebration.
-However, we are aware things will look a little differently as we work as a community to maintain our health and safety for ourselves and others.
+However, we are aware things will look a little different as we work as a community to maintain our health and safety for ourselves and others.

 Well, as you may be aware, many organizations put on these events to support small local businesses and local non-profits that bring so much inspiration to our community and makes Austin, well Austin!
 So, we hope this list will help to get into the spirit and do our part to help lift others up.